Biblical & Early Classical in Warfare 2016

 The Big Green Machine continued to trip and stumble at every opportunity, failing time and time again to achieve any sort of meaningful breakthrough against supposedly vulnerable opposition all whilst the markers continued to pile up behind them...

-Almost every base on the table on the Chinese side owned its own marker - not a great situation to be in where if that were literally true the game and the army would be lost....
+Almost every base on the table on the Chinese side owned its own marker - not a great situation to be in where if that were literally true the game and the army would be technically already at break point and so China would already have lost....

 Suddenly the breakthrough which had been threatened for so long actually happened - and the Assyrians poured forwards through the many, many gaps that opened up in the Chinese lines as the Big Green Machine's troops turned and fled piecemeal